ulfschneider/ulf.website/content/pages/accessibility-statement.md

 ---
-permalink: '/accessibility-statement/'
+permalink: '/keyboard/'
-title: Accessibility of this site
+title: Keyboard navigation
 nodate: true
-id: accessibility
+id: keyboard
 ---
-I´m aiming to make this site accessible by following my [here documented approach](/2020-08-21-my-approach-to-accessibility/).
-Part of that is the below table of keys that allow to navigate the site with the keyboard.
+You can navigate this website with the keyboard when JavaScript is activated for your browser.

 {% include "keyboard.html" %}